josevalim/portal/README.md

 ** (MatchError) no match of right hand side value: []
 ```

-Finally, we can also use the `[head|tail]` expression to add elements to the top of a list:
+Finally, we can also use the `[head|tail]` expression to add elements to the head of a list:

 ```iex
 iex> list = [1, 2, 3]